jigel/mfp_surf_body/README.md

 - obspy

 ## Install
-Clone this repository and go to the folder.
-Run:
+Clone this repository, install packages above and go to the folder to run:

 pip install -v -e .